mwangdakota/pages-uswds-jekyll/pages/topics/ih.md

 <img src="{{ site.baseurl }}/assets/img/showcase/reamonn_soto.png" alt="reamonn soto" width="150px" style="flex-flow:row; margin-top:18px;"/>

-<blockquote style="flex-flow: row;">"The NSF helped me develop our technology with the early-adopting customer in mind.
+<blockquote style="flex-flow: row; max-width:600px;">"The NSF helped me develop our technology with the early-adopting customer in mind.
 The SBIR funding helped us overcome the highest technical risk based on
 feedback from customers and establish a proof of concept around our innovation.
 Without the support of the National Science Foundation, I would have not been able to start the company and commence demonstrating the technical merits of the innovation to customers."<br><br>
   <strong>Reamonn Soto, Founder of Sensatek Propulsion Technology, Inc </strong></blockquote>